snehabedadhala/GDPTeam01/Git Hub Commits Update Template.md

 Worked on password otp expiration which has been limited to 3 minutes for accessing as well as changing the password.

 We will soon develop the full working maps in our web application.
 So far created a basic window of maps where we get the specific locations when pointed.

+Added maps in ride registration page.
+Changed layout for ride registration page to sync with maps.